azadbolour/boardgame/scala-server/README.md

   and less than the program.
 If the data database is at a higher version should not run the program.

-- Creare a scala branch and move the code over.
-Add license headers.
-  README - work in progress.

 - More specific match tests and assertions.
-Later.

-- Use the convention of no parens if there are no side effects for no-arg functions.

-- Add tests similar to the ones in the sample, then remove the sample.

 - Change the board to look like a scrabble board.